and is it right for your business?

-In the case of strategies that optimize for conversions, it is vital that you build data prior to turning them on.
+In the case of strategies that optimize for conversions, you must build data before turning them on.
 The more data the strategy has before being enabled, the better it will perform.
-So, on conversion led strategies consider waiting until you have at least 50 conversions in 30 days.
+So, conversion-led strategies consider waiting until you have at least 50 conversions in 30 days.

 Before you jump the ship and fully automate your account, test your bidding strategies using AdWords Drafts and Experiments feature.
 AdWords Drafts allow you to experiment and test new ideas and directions you might like to take your campaign without messing up your existing ads.
-Thanks to Drafts and Experiments you get a safe space to accurately test new campaigns and CTAs against your own data.
+Thanks to Drafts and Experiments, you get a safe space to test new campaigns and CTAs against your data accurately.

 Most of the bidding strategies on this list require conversion tracking to function.
 So, if you want to incorporate these strategies into your PPC, get conversion tracking is in place to get a truly representative result.